-In her research on the influence of social capital in market-mediated employment arrangements, such as temporary and contract work, Adina Sterling 11PhD, assistant professor of strategy at Washington University's Olin Business School, has observed firms moving from an internal focus to an external one when exercising workforce options.
+In her research on the influence of social capital in market-mediated employment arrangements, such as temporary and contract work, Adina Sterling 11PhD, have to have a tough conversation."

+If the skillset is unique or the need temporary, contracting might assistant professor of strategy at Washington University's Olin Business School, has observed firms moving from an internal focus to an external one when exercising workforce options.